Skip to main content

 From Source

-git clone https://github.com/WhatsApp/eqwalizer.git
+git clone --recurse-submodules https://github.com/WhatsApp/erlang-language-platform.git

 pushd eqwalizer/eqwalizer